 - In the bath: Nothing’s better than a bath with candles, Epsom salts and oils.
 I love adding geranium and soaking in the tub while

 watching Real Housewivesreading a magazine or listening to a podcast.

 Natural cleaning products?
 Yes please.
 I love using essential oils instead of toxic conventional products around the house.
 I use it:

 - For all-purpose cleaning.
 I use the simple recipe of ¼ cup white vinegar, 1¾ cups water and 30 drops of essential oils (in a spray bottle) on hard surfaces in my kitchen and bathroom.
-I use a mix of tea tree, lemon, lime and eucalyptus.
+I use a mix of tea tree, lemon and eucalyptus.
 Doterra has lots of recipes for other homemade cleaning products here.

 Doterra’s DigestZen blend is made up of seven oils including aniseed, peppermint, ginger and fennel.
 It promotes healthy digestive and gastrointestinal health.
 I use it: